UDWI REMC holds annual meeting, addresses upcoming challenges and opportunities

 BLOOMFIELD, Ind.
-(Dec.
-21, 2021) – The Utilities District of Western Indiana REMC held its December board meeting Monday where CEO Doug Childs presented the 2022 budget to the Board of Directors.
+(April 21, 2022) — The Utilities District of Western Indiana REMC held its 86th annual meeting Tuesday at the cooperative’s headquarters and renewed its slate of officers for its Board of Directors.

 Re-elected this year are the two incumbent directors from Districts 3 and 6.
 The current eight-member board will continue to serve as Directors for 2021-22, which includes David Burger (President), Edward Cullison (Vice President), Michael Williams (Treasurer), Sophie Haywood (Secretary), Todd Carpenter, John Royal, Dax Collins, and Shawn Dugan.

 Haywood, who has served on UDWI’s board since 2018, said, “UDWI REMC made vegetation management, employee safety, and line construction/refurbishment a priority this past year, and the positive outcomes exemplify the hard work and dedication of our UDWI staff.
 I know we have a tough road ahead of us but because we have been good stewards of our resources, our strong financial standing will be an asset as we look forward to this new fiscal year and the challenges ahead.

 Although this year’s seats were uncontested, the cooperative bylaws require candidates to receive a mandated number of votes from the membership in order to validate the election.
 UDWI members had the opportunity to cast their votes online or by mail before the annual meeting or in person at the annual meeting, which again produced strong voter participation with more than 1,600 votes cast, accounting for over 10 percent of UDWI members.

 UDWI CEO Doug Child’s annual meeting presentation focused on the challenges and opportunities that the cooperative is facing in response to the COVID-19 pandemic and covered a variety of topics including supply chain issues, capital improvements, safety, and higher power costs.